MEET THE HOOF GEEKS...

 Many of my own horses that have crossed over the Rainbow Bridge have left me in tears.
 Why did this happen?
 How can it be prevented in the future?
 As the old saying goes “You cannot beat experience and you cannot buy brains.
 So it is best to listen to those who have gone before you.”
 Every horse I have had the privilege of knowing has taught me so much about hoof and overall lifestyle health.
 I have also learned a great deal from the efforts and struggles of other horse owners/caregivers that have also felt defeated when they finally reached the “nothing is working" stage.

-Now 25 years later, I think I have things pretty well figured out.
-In the last 7 years I have witnessed the birth of two stud colts and a filly at our farm.
+Now, so many years later, I think I have things pretty well figured out.
+In the past years I have witnessed the birth of two stud colts and a filly at our farm.
 It’s been incredible to see them benefit all I have learned.
 They are truly amazing and so very very sound!

 I hold a Certificate of Equine Soundness Podiatry and Trimming School from South Carolina.
 This 2 -1/2 year course pushed me beyond my comfort zone to try new things to and to achieve soundness in more than a few hopeless cases.
 Many of them worked but some horses were too far gone when they arrived at my farm.
 These horses continue to teach and their lessons can be seen as articulated bones (created by our friends in the Beetlejuice Cafe) on our tables at the Hoof Geeks Clinics and trade shows.